Netanyahu to A-G: I will appoint justice minister by May

-Attorney-General Avichai Mandelblit informed the High Court of Justice on Monday that Prime Minister Benjamin Netanyahu told him he would advance the appointment of a justice minister by the beginning of May.
+Attorney-General Avichai Mandelblit informed the High Court of Justice on Monday that Prime Minister Benjamin Netanyahu had told him he would advance the issue of appointing a justice minister by the beginning of May.

-The position has been vacant since early April when Defense Minister Benny Gantz’s three-month term as acting justice minister expired.
+The position has been empty since the start of April when Benny Gantz's three-month term as acting justice minister expired.

 Since then Netanyahu has prevented the appointment of a replacement.